Office B10, upstairs Lenton Grove. I am on research leave until February 2020.

-I have supervised 8 doctoral students to completion and am currently supervising 6 more in diverse aspects of History (see below).
+I have supervised 9 doctoral students to completion and am currently supervising 10 more in diverse aspects of History (see below).
 I welcome proposals from potential doctoral students, most especially in the history of early medieval Europe (especially gender and sexuality), and the history of Liguria (Italy) since the Roman period.
 A specific project is the Anglican presence in Victorian Italy, focusing on a combination of archival and fieldwork (surviving buildings on the Italian Riviera and non-Catholic cemeteries in Genoa and Livorno).
-Three of my current students are funded by the AHRC via the Midlands3Cities Doctoral Training Partnership
+Six of my current students are funded by the AHRC via the Midlands3Cities Doctoral Training Partnership

-PLEASE NOTE: I will be Head of History from August 2015 and therefore will teach only a part of my usual commitments between 2015 and 2018.
-From Autumn 2018 until Spring 2020 I will be on research leave (18 months in total) and not teaching undergraduates or masters students.
+PLEASE NOTE: From Autumn 2018 until Spring 2020 I will be on research leave (18 months in total) and not teaching undergraduates or masters students.
 I will continue to supervise PhDs.

 LIGURIA FIELDTRIP (1994-present)